Patri Satish Kumar: Career

-An “A-Top” graded artist of the All India Radio and Doordarshan with a rich concert experience of over 47 years, Patri has created his own style of playing which has influenced the younger generation to a great extent.
-His specialty is the fine balance between the treble and bass heads, which when played in unison creates an exhilarating experience for the listeners.
-Over the years, he has evolved a style of his own which blends seamlessly with various instruments and voices, alike.
-A fine performer, composer and guru, Patri has brought new dimensions to the world of rhythm by reinventing "Yathi Praana Talas", “Kshetra Talas” & various other talas like "Misra Misrachapu" and so on.
-His solos in “Shanka Talam”, “Senavathi Talam” and “Sankeerna Chapu” have garnered wide appreciation and praise.
+Patri is an “A-Top” graded artist of the All India Radio and Doordarshan with over 47 years of concert experience.
+His style is described as a balance between the treble and bass heads.
+Over the years, his syle has evolved to blends with various instruments and voices.
+A performer, composer and guru, Patri has brought new dimensions to the world of rhythm by reinventing "Yathi Praana Talas", “Kshetra Talas” & various other talas like "Misra Misrachapu" and so on.
+Some popular solos of Patri's include “Shanka Talam”, “Senavathi Talam” and “Sankeerna Chapu."

 He has conceived a new concept titled “GAJAANA” - the ‘Gathi’, ‘Jaathi’ and ‘Nadai’ concept.
 He also introduced a path-breaking concept to the field of percussion through a blend of both Hindustani and Carnatic styles of playing.
 He has played also in many concerts all over the world.
 In this concept, the first half is played with a traditional Lehra, played from Vilambita to Dhrta, followed with the addition of Carnatic percussion.
 This entire concept adds a new dimension to Indian Classical percussion which Patri refers to as “Tradition to Addition”.

-Patri has redefined the look of the mridangam with his innovative ideas and is the proud creator of the “Designer Mridangams”, which meets all traditional values along with a contemporary classy look, garnering worldwide appreciation.
-These designer mridangams inspired Patri to upgrade his existing innovation into the new and revolutionary 2-part “TRI-M Designer Mridangam”, which has been appreciated by musicians and audience at large.
+Patri is known to have changed the look of the mridangam with his ideas and is the creator of the “Designer Mridangams”, which meets all traditional values along with a contemporary classy look.
+These designer mridangams inspired Patri to upgrade his existing innovation into the new 2-part “TRI-M Designer Mridangam”, which has been often appreciated by musicians and audience at large.
 His maiden book, “PATRI…001 SIR (South Indian Rhythms)” features new age korvais (finishings) which was published in the year 2020 for the benefit of young professionals.